asktami/noteful-app/README.md

 # react-router-context-noteful

-## Requirements - Refactor your Noteful application to use context instead of prop drilling
+## Refactor to use context instead of prop drilling

 - Implement two fetch requests to two endpoints when the application mounts: /folders and /notes.
 Store the response from these requests using a setState in whichever component you were keeping your dummy state.